OmkarKirpan/pptxTrans/audit-service/README.md

 - Health check endpoint
 - Event creation API for tracking user actions

+## Integration Guide

+For detailed information on integrating with the Audit Service, see the [Integration Guide](docs/integration-guide.md).

 ## Architecture

 The service follows Domain-Driven Design (DDD) principles with clear separation of concerns: